brianrhall/Assembly/FAQ/README.md

 <a id="why"></a>
 #### Why learn Assembly?
 Is it even used anymore?
 Yes.
 Every bit of code must be translated to run on a processor in its native instruction set.
 Assembly language is necessary for running software on hardware.
-More explanation can be found in the main text, but here are some abbreviated notes from Chapter 1.
+More explanation can be found in the main text, but here are some abbreviated notes from *Chapter 1*.

 - Enhance your understanding of computer operation
 - Debugging